 At a Glance

 At Mount Allison, Fine Arts offers a unique approach for students looking to obtain professional training — combining studio work and instruction with the freedom of an immersive liberal arts and sciences curriculum.

 The Fine Arts program gives you the opportunity to develop your creative and critical ability through studio courses in:

 - printmaking (lithography, silkscreen, intaglio, relief, and letterpress)

 - open media

-The first year studio courses give you a broad knowledge and skill base.
-Second and third years courses build on this foundation and focus on selected studio areas.
+First-year studio courses give you a broad knowledge and skill base.
+Second- and third- year courses build on this foundation and focus on selected studio areas.

 In your final year, you create a body of work through independent study.